michaelpatrickpurcell/socratic-worldbuilding-system/README.md

 ### Examples of Disruptive Changes
   - Staff Meeting: Students have recently started using staffs to augment their magical abilities.
   - Parliament of Dragons: A group of humans have arrived from overseas and are establishing new colonies.
-  - Kill the Beast: Several A local farmer claims to have seen a monster lurking in the woods.
+  - Kill the Beast: A local farmer claims to have seen a monster lurking in the woods.

 ## Characters
 Each player will portray one character throughout the game.